rustyx/google-cloud-build-notifier/README.md

      * Copy/paste `index.js` and `package.json` contents into the relevant text fields,
      * Function to execute: `handleEvent`,
      * Advanced -> select region (optional)

+## Known issues / limitations

+- The webhook URL is mandatory, but is not supported; the webhook URL mentioned above does nothing
+- The GitHub "*re-run build*" button does not work as there is no webhook support yet